Crossed product tensor categories: Outer -actions over tensor categories

-Since $\C$ is skeletal for every invertible object $U\in \C$, we can identify $\Aut_\C(U)$ with $\Aut(I)=k^*$, so the modification $\omega$ is identified by a map The modification $\pi$ defines a map given by It is straightforward to see that $\pi$ is a 4-cocycle, see \cite[Subsection 8.4]{ENO3}.
+It is straightforward (but tedious and long) to see that $\pi$ is a 4-cocycle, see \cite[Subsection 8.4]{ENO3}.
 It is also possible to see the 4-cocycle condition directly for the nonabelian 4-cocycle condition \cite[(TA1)]{GPS} in the monoidal bicategory $<G>$.
-It is clear that if the chosen modification is changed, the 4-cocycle $\pi$ only change for a 4-coboundary, so an incoherent outer $G$-action defines a fourth cohomology class.
+It is also straightforward to see that if the chosen of the crossed system is changed (by an equivalent one), the 4-cocycle $\pi$ only change for a 4-coboundary, so an incoherent outer $G$-action defines a fourth cohomology class.

 \begin{prop} Let $\C$ be a tensor category.
 An incoherent outer $G$-action over $\C$ is coherent if and only if the associated fourth cohomology class is trivial. \end{prop} \begin{proof} If an outer $G$-action is coherent, the diagram \eqref{coherencia} commutes, so the map $\pi$ is trivial.
 Conversely, if there is a 3-coboundary $\lambda: G\times G\times G\to G$, such that $\delta(\lambda)= \pi$, then the modification defined by the map $\lambda^{-1}\omega$ defines a coherent outer $G$-action. \end{proof}